Aniket-Thopte/Univariate-Forecasting-Using-Seasonal-Auto-Regressive-Integrated-Moving-Average-SARIMA/README.md

 # Univariate-Forecasting-Using-Seasonal-Auto-Regressive-Integrated-Moving-Average-SARIMA-
-Univariate data having seasonal nature and forecasting using Seasonal ARIMA.
+Univariate data having seasonal nature is used and forecasting is done using Seasonal ARIMA Technique.
 The full code and detailed report is uploaded.

 • Successfully forecasted a univariate model using SARIMA.